 Practically everyone can benefit from Pilates exercise.
 People from all walks of life, ages, ability level and fitness backgrounds practise Pilates regularly.
 Preparatory exercises and infinite modifications allow the technique to be appropriate for many different body types and abilities.
 Thus, contemporary Pilates can be applicable to sport-specific training and everyday life.

-Specialised Pilates equipment can help provide support for those with injuries or medical conditions as well as challenge the most advanced client.
+Specialised Pilates equipment can help provide support for those with injuries or mobility issues as well as challenge the most advanced client.

 There are innumerable accounts on the health benefits of Pilates practice.
-Although, to this date not enough conclusive research has been published specifically on the entire Pilates method itself, lots of positive research is arising on specific Pilates exercises.
+A growing body of evidence is arising on practising Pilates exercises.

-Practitioners of the method advocate its benefits to improve posture, muscle tone, rebalance the muscles around joints, improve mobility, and relieve stress and tension.
+Practitioners of the method advocate its benefits.
+These include reducing back pain, improving posture and mobility, increases in muscle tone, rebalance the muscles around joints and relieving stress and tension.
 Surely, elite athletes, including dancers and footballers practise Pilates regularly in order to compliment their training.
 Even more, the aim is to develop whole-body awareness, strength and flexibility and help reduce the risk of injury.

 As with anything, improper movement and overloads of any kind can cause injury.
-But because this Pilates is low-impact and all about controlled movement, injuries are not very common.
+But because this Pilates is low-impact and controlled movement is paramount, injuries are not very common.
 However, we strongly recommend that you chose a qualified instructor and a class level that suits your abilities and fitness level.

 We strongly advise you to consult with your GP or relevant healthcare professional on the suitability of certain exercises or movements before you start Pilates.
 For example, if you suffer from osteoporosis or an acute lumbar herniation with neurological symptoms, spinal flexion would be an absolute contraindication.

-Core Kensington’s instructors are fully certified in STOTT PILATES® and overseen by a registered osteopath.
+Core Kensington’s instructors are fully certified in STOTT PILATES® and overseen by a registered osteopath who is trained in rehabilitation exercise.
 We recommend that you book a one-on-one assessment before any group class if you have any concerns regarding your injury.

 Yoga is a group of ancient physical, spiritual and mental disciplines, and modern yoga is a physical activity comprised mainly of asanas.
 The asanas are body postures or balancing postures typically ending with a period of meditation or relaxation.
 In contrast, Pilates is a full body workout that does not involve meditation and does not holding any positions or poses.
 Joseph Pilates was inspired by various disciplines including yoga, gymnastics, ballet dance and athletic sports.

-Furthermore, Pilates chief emphasis is on the muscles of the abdominal area, or “There core”.
+Furthermore, Pilates chief emphasis is on training the abdominal muscles, or “The core”.
 Moreover, our contemporary Pilates method is anatomically based, making it relevant to rehabilitation and sports therapy.

 STOTT PILATES® incorporates modern exercise principles, proven and accepted practices in bio mechanics, rehabilitation and athletic performance enhancement.
 Co-founders Lindsay and Moira Merrithew dissected and re-connected this unique form of exercise.
 After realising the benefits of the original Pilates method they developed a comprehensive, systematic, contemporary approach to the original teachings.
 This was done in collaboration with a team of physical therapists/physiotherapists, sports medicine and exercise professionals.